 1. Audit What You Have

 Start by taking a look at what you have on your digital channels.
+An SEO audit can help with this.
 See what posts have done the best, which formats users like most (video, designed image, photo), and repeat what’s the most successful.
 Ditch what’s not.

 2. Create a Content Calendar (Also Called an Editorial Calendar)

 Editorial calendars are SO important.
 They keep you organized, ensure you represent content buckets equally, and ensure content stays fresh for your audience.
 Create a content calendar for every month of the year so your team knows what’s going live where.

 We recommend you open a Google Sheet to create an editorial calendar for your blog and social media content.
 That way, people can access it and contribute from anywhere.
 Add in all of your content buckets, trending holidays and events, and foreseeable content ideas.
 Then…